BigBitBusInc/kubernetes-automation-toolkit/documentation/vagrant-setup.md

 ## Setup Vagrant on Windows

 1. Install `VirtualBox`.
 Vagrant requires VirtualBox to create Virtual Machine.
 Navigate to https://www.virtualbox.org/wiki/Downloads to Download Virtual Box.
+Alternatively, if you have [HyperV enabled on your Windows PC](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) then you can use this instead of VirtualBox.
+Note that HyperV is not available on the "Home" edition of Windows 10.

 2. Install `Vagrant`.
 Navigate to https://www.vagrantup.com/downloads to download latest version of Vagrant.